murrple-1/ID3SQL/README.md

   -l, --ignoreCaseRegex           (Default: True) Sets whether the where-clause "LIKE" regex should ignore case

-  -c, ----columnNames             (Default: True) When running SELECT statements, flags whether to print the column names as the first line
+  -c, --columnNames             (Default: True) When running SELECT statements, flags whether to print the column names as the first line

-  -l, ----columnSeparator         (Default:     |       ) When running SELECT statements, the string given here will be the glue between each column.
+  -l, --columnSeparator         (Default:     |       ) When running SELECT statements, the string given here will be the glue between each column.
 Usually a variation of the pipe-character

   --help                          Display the help screen.
 ```